NEBOSH National Certificate in Fire Safety and Risk Management

 - Safety of People in the Event of a Fire

 Assessed by a two-hour written exam consisting of ten 'short-answer' compulsory questions and one 'long-answer' compulsory question.
 Papers are marked by external examiners appointed by NEBOSH.

 A two-hour practical assessment carried out in your workplace no later than two weeks after sitting your final NEBOSH exam.
 The practical examination is internally assessed by the programme organiser and externally moderated by NEBOSH.

 You must complete all units within 5 years to achieve the full NEBOSH Fire Certificate qualification.

-How do I take the NEBOSH Certificate in Fire Safety?
+How do I take the NEBOSH Fire Safety Certificate?

 There are two different ways to study towards the NEBOSH Fire Safety Certificate: